leon-v/ESP8266-NONOS-SDK-2.0-Low-Power-WiFi-Node/README.md

 	* Endpoint - The URL to the endpoint that this ADC will make a request to when firing an event.

 I might have some modes where there is no 74HC4052, maybe /adc/gpio or something.
-The 74HC4052 will run from a power circuit that will be switch on and off, and i will be trying to charge a large capacitor, and disconnecting the power source at a predictable time before taking a reading so there is a stable / low noise power source to the analog circuits.
+The 74HC4052 will run from a power circuit that will be switch on and off, and I will be trying to charge a large capacitor, and disconnecting the power source at a predictable time before taking a reading so there is a stable / low noise power source to the analog circuits.
 The ESP8266 can make a hell of a lot of noise with its radio.